harlan-zw/harlanzw.com-vitepress/app/blog/how-the-heck-does-vite-work/index.md

 I'll be comparing how Vite works to the standard [webpack](https://github.com/webpack/webpack) config using [webpack-dev-server](https://github.com/webpack/webpack-dev-server), which all major Vue frameworks are using.

-We'll first understand how webpack works, how Vite works and finally the best way to get started with Vite.
+We'll be looking at how Vite works, by first looking at how webpack works and what the difference is.
+Afterwards I'll give you some recommendations for setting up Vite for yourself.

 Vite could the next best thing in tooling, currently, it's still in a pre-release stage though so be careful out there 🐛.